BA Film Studies and English Literature / Overview

 - Apply through UCAS

-- Examine the development of film culture and explore the interaction between literature and film.
+- Examine the development of film culture and explore how English language is used in film creation.

 Policy on additional costs